TheBeachLab/BMI-calc/README.md

-# bmi_app
+# BMI

-A flutter app to calculate your BMI
+A flutter app to calculate your Body Mass Index (BMI)

 ## Getting Started